Brad Pitt Reportedly Dating This Princess, New Romance For The Hollywood Heartthrob

 Brad Pitt and Angelina Jolie have endured a difficult split and are currently still finalizing their divorce and custody arrangements involving their six children, Maddox, Pax, Zahara, Shiloh, Knox, and Vivienne.

-Over the past year, since the former A-list couple’s marriage met its demise, Pitt has been falsely linked to a number of women.
+Over the past year, since the former A-list couple’s marriage came to an end, Pitt has been falsely linked to a number of women.
 The most recent rumor that has been put to rest involves 21-year-old, Ela Purnell.
-Yet the relationship rumors keep getting churned out and the most recent report involves a Princess of Monaco-Princess Charlotte Casiraghi.
+However, the relationship rumors keep making the rounds, and the most recent report involves a Princess of Monaco — Princess Charlotte Casiraghi.

-The claim was first made by Australian magazine New Idea after the pair allegedly made their first public appearance at a Los Angeles Country Museum of Art event and turned heads.
+The claim was first made by Australian magazine New Idea after the pair allegedly made their first public appearance at a Los Angeles County Museum of Art event and turned heads.

 Sources who spoke with the publication about the sighting, indicate that it was surprising to see Brad with Charlotte by his side after there have been so many ongoing rumors about who the actor is dating.